 CRASH relies on the support of our donors, sponsors, and partners.
 A sponsor is any individual, group or company that supports our projects financially or in other ways such as advertising for us.
 Partnership organizations are groups we work with on a personal level that assist us to further our mission to research, rehabilitate, rescue, and educate.
 This is through a variety of ways including sharing knowledge, offering discounted rates, collaboration of projects, and more.
 For more info on becoming a sponsor or a partner, or to learn more about donating, visit our donate page.
 For more information about our sponsors and partners, select their logo above.

-We at CRASH work hard to raise awareness and donations for our causes.
-We do this through the organization of events, fundraisers, and more!
-Want to see what we're up to?
-Check out our events page.
+At CRASH we work hard to raise both awareness and funds for our causes.
+We do this in a number of ways from events, to fundraisers, auctions, merchandise sales, and much more!
+We hope you'll want to learn more and join us.
+To check out current events, visit our events page.

 Unfortunately due to their cute and cuddly appearance, and being misunderstood by humans, meerkat babies (called pups) are often found and “nurtured” or turned into tourist attractions by local families and businesses who happen across them.
 When humans remove these fluffy little babies from their clan, they grow up without learning how to be meerkats and survive in the wild.
 Because meerkat clans are so close and tight-knit, they are not readily accepting of new meerkats, even if that meerkat may have been a baby who was previously removed from their clan, and will attack or even kill any new-comer in their territory.
 So what’s a baby to do who can’t survive on their own and whose family won’t take them back?
 That’s where devoted groups like us step in to care for these animals!